ksiansf/Ulauncher-quicklocate/README.md

 # 🔍 QuickLocate for Ulauncher

-**QuickFind** is a blazing fast Ulauncher extension that helps you **quickly find files, folders, and more** on your computer — all from your keyboard.
+**Quick Locate** is a blazing fast Ulauncher extension that helps you **quickly find files, folders, and more** on your computer — all from your keyboard.

 > "Don't search. **QuickLocate.**"